 The Dark Web, the deep web, and darknet are spooky-sounding phrases that refer to websites that mask their IP address and can only be accessed using encryption-friendly tools like The Onion Router.
 TOR is an open-source project best known for developing a Firefox-fork web browser pre-loaded with a number of hard-coded security and encryption enhancements.
 TOR allows users to obfuscate browsing activity by scrambling a user’s IP address through a secure and distributed network.

-The TOR project also develops Tails, a live, pre-configured Linux distribution that will run on almost any computer.
+The TOR project also develops Tails, alive, pre-configured Linux distribution that will run on almost any computer.
 Popularized by Edward Snowden, Tails runs as a discrete operating system on USB flash drives.
-Tails provides additional layers of security so that Dark Web browsing is not tied directly to a user’s machine.
-Tails also allows users to store encrypted files, run email programs and PGP, and run the TOR browser.
+Tails provide additional layers of security so that Dark Web browsing is not tied directly to a user’s machine.
+Tails also allow users to store encrypted files, run email programs and PGP, and run the TOR browser.

 The modern Dark Web’s notorious reputation is well-earned, and the hidden internet is undeniably dangerous.
 Though encrypted websites have existed for more than a decade, the Dark Web rose to mainstream prominence alongside the Silk Road, the now-defunct “Amazon for Drugs.”
 YouTube is loaded with Dark Web horror stories, and the Hidden Wiki serves as a portal to the criminal underground.